plone/training/docs/effective-volto/addons/how-an-add-on-works.md

 the `config` (Volto configuration registry) object, so that it's passed further along to the other addons.

-### Loading a Volto Add-on options configuration
+### Loading a Volto Add-on optional configuration

-Some addons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional configuration functions, which you can load by overloading the addon name in the ``addons`` package.json key, like so:
+Some addons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional optional configuration functions, which you can load by overloading the addon name in the ``addons`` package.json key, like so: